Matt Olson Player Props: Braves vs. Rockies

 Rockies Pitching Rankings

-- The 7.6 strikeouts per nine innings compiled by the Rockies pitching staff ranks 29th in the league.
+- The 7.5 strikeouts per nine innings put together by the Rockies pitching staff ranks last in MLB.

-- The Rockies have the 29th-ranked team ERA among all MLB pitching staffs (5.18).
+- The Rockies have a 5.23 team ERA that ranks 29th across all league pitching staffs.

-- The Rockies rank 25th in baseball in home runs given up (91 total, 1.3 per game).
+- Rockies pitchers combine to give up the fifth-most home runs in baseball (94 total, 1.3 per game).

-- Lamet (1-3) takes the mound for the Rockies in his fourth start of the season.
-He's put together a 10.80 ERA in 21 2/3 innings pitched, with 26 strikeouts.
+- Seabold (1-2 with a 4.70 ERA and 42 strikeouts in 53 2/3 innings pitched) makes the start for the Rockies, his ninth of the season.

-- His most recent time out was on Sunday against the San Diego Padres, when the righty went five innings, surrendering two earned runs while allowing six hits.
+- The right-hander's most recent time out was on Monday against the Boston Red Sox, when he tossed six innings, surrendering one earned run while giving up six hits.

-- In 15 games this season, the 30-year-old has a 10.80 ERA and 10.8 strikeouts per nine innings, while allowing a batting average of .362 to opposing hitters.
+- The 27-year-old has an ERA of 4.70, with 7 strikeouts per nine innings, in 15 games this season.
+Opponents are hitting .265 against him.

 © 2023 Data Skrive.
 All rights reserved.